• Skip to primary navigation

 close up of 4 sugar dusted almond crescent cookies with a metal sugar dusting tool

-How to make these scrumptious Almond Crescent Cookies
+How To Make Almond Crescent Cookies

 If you're wondering why I keep showing photos of these almond crescent cookies with a cup of coffee, it's because I'm obsessed with the combination.
 Try dipping them - Yum!!